thraxil/waggle/gameBehavior.md

 ### State one:

-Start button is visible on the game UI.
-Eventually, there will be a start button at the front of the game but we've not designed this yet.
+Start button is visible on the PC control UI used by the game-runner.
+(Eventually, there will be a hardware start button at the front of the game but we've not designed this yet.)
 For now, no goals are selected.
 The LEDs on the pollen are just slowly pulsing on and off.

 #### Possible User Interactions:
 Action: User presses start button.

-Result: If the user presses start a random goal is selected and the game begins
+Result: If the user/game-runner presses start, a random pollen goal is selected, and the game begins.

 ### State two:

-The game waggle dance vibrational pattern plays directing a player to a goal pollen.
-The hexes trigger shorter pluses on the hexes looping back to the main line.
-If this was music, it would be a 1/4, 1/4, 1/4, whole whole whole, 1/4, 1/4, 1/4 rhythm.
+The game waggle dance vibrational pattern plays slowly, directing a player to a goal pollen.
+The hexes trigger shorter pulses on the hexes looping back to the main line.
+If this was music, it would be a "1/4, 1/4, 1/4, 1/4, whole, whole, whole, 1/4, 1/4, 1/4, 1/4" rhythm.  (in current radial configuration, the center line is always 3 hexes, with two "circling back" hexes, and since the side hex notes are shorter, it should play the 1/4 note twice per hex to give the player more time to sense it.)

 #### Possible User Interactions:

-Action: User selects the right pollen
+Action: User selects the correct pollen

+Result: A success vibration plays in the center (plexi) hex ("DA-DA-DAAAAAAAA!").
+Note: For all of the following states: if this level of vibe control is not feasible for Wednesday, play a placeholder sound file of some kind.
-Result: A success sound plays.
-Two led lights on the LED strip comes on.
-A new pattern begins and the game loop chooses a new random goal. (this will have a total of 8 possible rounds)
+One of the 6 sides of the LED strip comes on in the center hex.
+There is a delay of N seconds (start with a delay setting of 10s, and make this value easily designer-editable with a change to a variable.)
+After the pause, new pattern begins and the game loop chooses a new random goal. (this will have a total of 6 possible rounds)

 Action: User selects the wrong pollen.

-Result: A failure sound plays.
-The player gets another attemp to find the goal and no led on the strip is given to the player.
+Result: A failure vibration plays in the center hex: it ramps up about half way, but decreases speed gradually then halts, like a failure-to-launch, or a motor dying.
+Delay N seconds (designer editable.)
+The player gets another attempt to find the correct goal, and no led on the strip is given to the player.

 Data wise, I'd like to collect win and failed attempts in a file for later.